brianbaso/free-speech/README.md

 # Free Speech

 ## What is it?
 Free Speech is a lecture series club where like-minded individuals get together to teach and learn.
 At a club meeting, everyone is required to prepare a lecture that spans from five to ten minutes.
-After each lecture, time will be alloted for questions and debating.
+After each lecture, time will be allotted for questions and debate.
 Free Speech meetings provide a healthy and civil environment for discussing all kinds of ideologies.
-Participants will be challenged on their ideas, and never their character for having controversial opnions.
+Participants will be challenged on their ideas, and never their character for having controversial opinions.

 ## What is the purpose?
 The purpose of Free Speech meetings are to spread new ideas and to change perspectives on current ones.